wangduoyu666/wangduoyu666/README.md

-I have to solve some troubles
-so, I decided to write other programs that's it
+I have to solve some troubles, so, I decided to write other programs, that's it.